brandnewguys/companysite_11ty/README.md

 	podcast_index.liquid is the index page for all podcasts template podcast_single.liquid is the single podcast template
-	home.liquid is the BNG homepage template
+	home.liquid is the BNG homepage template cases contains the cases displayed on the homepage.
+Each case has a 'case' tag, so it get's added to the cases collection. deepcuts contains the podcasts displayed on the podcast index page.
+Each case has a 'podcast' tag, so it get's added to the podcast collection. static contains all css, js, images, fonts AND staticcally rendered pages.
+There's a directive in Eleventy.js config file to copy these over. uploads is a legacy folder that contains, logo and the balie video (for some reason).

+When adding new pages.
+Make sure you prepend url to assest with '/dist/' for correct resolving.
+And of course add it to the parcel build chain if it has a build process!